Desertshore / The Final Report

 In that context, Sleazy’s selection of Desertshore as a subject for a covers album is almost too pat, too perfect.
 Of all the former Velvet Underground chanteuse’s albums, it’s the one that’s taken on a mythically elegiac quality commensurate with Nico’s reputation as a kind of earthly avatar of personal tragedy, and the metaphorical and literal ugliness that can (and arguably must) co-exist with beauty.
 Still, in an interview with The Wire before his passing Sleazy spent more time discussing the significance of Nico’s collaborator John Cale than the woman herself, and ultimately the X-TG Desertshore has much less to do with her than with Sleazy’s own legacy.
 His sensibility and his particular brand of whimsy is writ large across the record, casting a long shadow from whence Chris and Cosey have laudably managed to render something elegant and wondrous.

 And that’s an incredibly important thing to understand about Desertshore; listening to it can be an immensely sad experience, but it can prove equally meditative and dare I say cathartic.
-Sure, listening to Antony Hegarty recite the brooding lyrics to “Janitor of Lunacy” in his unearthly falsetto is emotional but it’s not pure sorrow, there’s almost a wink there, an admission that even at their most humorless the collective works of the persons involved has a certain kind of archness, a disregard for expectations that slides headfirst into outright confrontation.
+Sure, listening to Antony Hegarty recite the brooding lyrics to “Janitor of Lunacy” in her unearthly falsetto is emotional but it’s not pure sorrow, there’s almost a wink there, an admission that even at their most humorless the collective works of the persons involved has a certain kind of archness, a disregard for expectations that slides headfirst into outright confrontation.
 Christopherson reportedly wanted to enlist vocals from British musical satirist Jake Thackray and animator and puppeteer Oliver Postgate for the project at one point, a reminder that musicality was never an overriding concern for him.
 Ever the agitator, his work was frequently a testament to how the crooked and unsettling have an attraction of their own, an idea reinforced by Carter and Tutti’s inclusion of a distinctly flat and campy vocal turn from former porn actress turned noise musician Sasha Grey on “Afraid” and filmmaker Gaspar Noé’s affected recital of “Le Petit Chevalier”.

 That isn’t to say that there aren’t moments of transcendant beauty to be heard.
 Indeed, the effect achieved by pairing sometime Coil collaborator Marc Almond with the dark instrumentation of “The Falconer” is so jaw-droppingly gorgeous that it takes on a kind of timelessness.
 Yes, the tools used to create and record it are of a modern vintage, but the subtlety with which they’re applied is so light, so masterfully executed that the lines between the organic and the electronic are blurred clean, synth strings, springy percussion and dark pulsing bass that are somehow both baroque and minimal, Almond harmonizing with himself as if he were legion.
 It’s so striking because so often the same tools are also used to the opposite effect; when Blixa Bargeld appears on the second of two contributions with “Mütterlein,” the electronics are fused into a brutish, basal rhythm with screeching feedback to compliment the Neubauten vocalist’s nasal deadpan.
 Conversely when Fanni Tutti sings on the sublime “My Only Child” she comes across as positively maternal, no small feat for a performer whose career has by and large entirely rejected the role of woman as caregiver.
 It’s no surprise to anyone who pays attention that the ex-members of Throbbing Gristle can flip approaches with nary a concern for cohesion; when an artist defiantly invents their own circumstances on every outing there’s no such thing as a stitch out of place, or a visible seam.